 What if I do not show up to class?

+Please contact us should you foresee any problems attending a programme or parts of a programme that you have booked.
 If you do not show up to class or withdraw from the programme and you have not been in touch with us then our standard Terms & Conditions for Self-funded Applicants or Terms & Conditions for Organisation-funded Applicants (depending on your status) will apply.

 What if I am travelling from overseas?